JGPorteous/eiab/README.md

 add content and pictures

 ## Getting farimilar with the commands and menus
+EIAB consists of an installation script, and various menus that allow you to easily setup the system without console command knowledge.

 Getting help:
 The help command shows the various command available.